 As an organization grows:

-- People ask harder questions and challenge the process.
+- People ask harder questions.

-- More decisions have to be made.
+- More decisions have to be made quickly.

 - Leadership development becomes more important.